 The government is under further pressure to alleviate Britain's lorry driver shortage.
 Groups have told Business Secretary Kwasi Kwarteng there's an impact on supply chains and want a review of plans not to grant temporary work visas to drivers from the EU, and better training as pressure builds towards the Christmas period.
-Ministers have previously said employers should invest in … [Read more...]
+Ministers have … [Read more...]

 Cardiff-led consortium win £44m for CS chip cluster

 A Cardiff University-led consortium has won a £43.7m bid to develop a Compound Semiconductor powerhouse in South Wales which will help future automotive, communications and transport systems among other industries.
-Government funding provided through UK Research and Innovation’s flagship Strength in Places Fund will build a world-leading cluster of excellence in CS technologies bringing economic … [Read more...]
+Government funding provided through UK Research and Innovation’s flagship Strength in Places Fund will build a world-leading cluster of … [Read more...]

 Warning over cutting corners on driver checks